“How do you imagine a "new normal"

 “A role model is one who is aware that the babies are watching and acts accordingly.”

-Nick Muhammad Executive Director of the Black Civic Network (BCN) he is a strong advocate for reparations and repairing of the American Descendants of Slavery (ADOS)/Black families.
-Under his leadership they have authored the “ADOS Reparative Justice Fund” which is a bill to stabilize the ADOS/Black community and are strong allies in support of the “African American Family Preservation Act”.
+As Executive Director of the Black Civic Network he is a strong advocate for reparations and repairing of the American Descendants of Slavery/Black families.

 “What does The New Normal mean for the Black Community?”

-Sam has over 31-year experience as a behavioral consultant specializing in practical culturally sensitive trauma informed work with African American males and their families with a focus on addressing historical trauma.
-He is co-host of "Voices” radio show on KMOJ FM that addresses issues of the urban community.
+Sam Simmons, Behavioral Consultant and Conference Co-creator, he has over 31-year experience as a behavioral consultant specializing in practical culturally sensitive trauma informed work with African American males and their families.

 "Community safety in the presents of harm (Internal Community Harm and Safety)"